 Granada Wildlife offer guided tours in this wonderful and diverse area of Spain.
 Day tours are centered on the area to the West of the city of Granada, around the province’s second town, Loja.

-Iberian Wildlife Tours
+Wildlife Tours with John Muddeman

 Spain has to rate as one of the best countries in in Europe for bird and wildlife watching.
 A destination with over 15 million hectares of protected areas and natural parks plus Spain is a strategic location on the avian migratory routes between Europe to Africa